 Some classrooms have time for snacks each day at the K-5 level.
 Items for snacks must be store purchased.
 Snack information will be provided by each classroom teacher.
-Again if a student in your child's classroom has a food allergy (you would have been notified by a note from the Health Office at the beginning of the year) please follow peanut-free guidelines.
+If a student in your child's classroom has a food allergy (you would have been notified by a note from the Health Office at the beginning of the year) please follow peanut-free guidelines.
+Each teacher will communicate their classroom snack policy with parents and guardians at the start of the school year.